binhtran93/quiz/README.md

 - The WebSocket server processes the answers and then writes the updated score to Redis using the ZINCRBY command
 - Sends request to the Kafka message queue to handle the write operation to the MongoDB cluster.
 - Aggregate leaderboard data and send it to all clients subscribed to the leaderboard of the current quiz.
 To reduce the frequency of notifications about updates, implement a throttling mechanism with a 500ms delay.
 This helps manage the load when there are a large number of concurrent users

+## Technology Justification
+**NodeJS & Express.js**:NodeJs is non-blocking I/O and event-driven architecture makes it ideal for handling real-time applications like quizzes with high concurrent connections

+**Socket.IO**: Enables real-time communication between client and server.
+It's reliable due to fallback mechanisms using HTTP long-polling, offers an easy API to manage rooms, and scales well with Redis streams for handling large numbers of users

+**Redis Cluster**:
+- Great for leaderboard management due to its support for sorted sets.
+Since Redis is single-threaded, commands like ZINCRBY are atomic, which helps prevent race conditions.
+With proper settings like RDB snapshots, AOF, and an eviction policy like LRU, Redis is both fast and reliable for writing data and ensuring long-term persistence
+- Redis writes are incredibly fast, and using a write-behind caching strategy can significantly improve performance by allowing writes to MongoDB asynchronously.
+This reduces latency during high load periods while ensuring data is eventually persisted
+- It uses primary and secondary replicas for high availability, and it's easy to scale by adding more nodes to the cluster

+**MongoDB cluster**:
+ - High-speed, low-latency operations and is generally faster for write loads.
+Beside, we don't need to support complex queries, transactions, and structured data that require ACID compliance
+ - Do support atomic update using `$inc`, which is needed in this usecase

+**Kafka for message queue**: Supports exactly-once processing, ensuring that each message is processed reliably without duplication.
+It is designed for fast throughput, allowing for quick handling of large volumes of data.
+Additionally, Kafka is easy to scale